- Phone+47 55 58 83 72+47 908 92 762

 - Øistein Svanes is finalizing his PhD thesis investigating exposure to cleaning agents and disinfectants in relation to asthma and lung function decline, susceptibility to such exposure early in life, and offspring effects of mother’s occupational exposure.

-- Ingrid Kuiper submitted her PhD thesis about air pollution exposure in childhood and adolescence and associations with personal adult lung health and with offsprings’ asthma and allergies in September 2020.
+- Ingrid Kuiper defended her PhD thesis about air pollution exposure in childhood and adolescence and associations with personal adult lung health and with offsprings’ asthma and allergies in December 2020.

 - Hilde Vindenes’s PhD work explore chemical exposures and microbiome in relation to eczema and allergies.

-- Signe Timm in Århus has now submitted her PhD thesis on multi-generation aspects of farm upbringing, including reporting, selective migration, and relation to asthma and allergies over generations.
+- Signe Timm in Århus defended her PhD thesis on multi-generation aspects of farm upbringing, including reporting, selective migration, and relation to asthma and allergies over generations, January 2021.
+Read more on ResearchGate and LinkedIn.

 Many of Cecilie Svanes publications are Open Access, and her updated publication record can be found at: